3 walking days

 The Journey

-Three miles before reaching your destination, you will pass Henley, the home of British rowing, where you can stop for a cup of tea at the River and Rowing Museum.
 Leaving Henley you will see, across the river, Fawley Court, believed by some to be the inspiration for Kenneth Grahame’s Toad Hall.
 You will also pass the lovely Temple Island which marks the start of the boat races at Henley Royal Regatta.

 The Destination

 Aston is a quiet village served by a delightful inn, The Flowerpot, where you will stay and have dinner.
 The village is a five minute walk from the river and on the Thames Path.
 The pub is renowned for its summer garden barbecues.
 Hopefully you’ll arrive in time!
+The hotel has been recently refurbished.

 If you would rather stay in Henley, this can be arranged.
 It will, however, add 3.2 miles to Day 2 making it 16.5 miles.
 Just let us know in the form under “Questions or additional information”